SpeedRunnner33/Dharma/Dharma..md

 5. Also [try this prayer, daily, with faith.](https://glorian.org/learn/video/awaken-your-heart-strengthen-your-mind-with-the-pater-noster-our-father-the-prayer-of-the-lord) , or any other prayer, and put faith in it.
 It scales with faith & attention.
 Don't think at impurities while you're summoning Divinity to assist you.

-6. Burn incense, like sage, while you pray for divinity to destroy the black energy/thoughts on you.
+6. Burn incense, like sage, while you pray for divinity to destroy the black energy/thoughts in you.

 7. [Salt water treatment, should be done with a mantra, see if you yawn](https://www.youtube.com/watch?v=PLBujeyuWb4) .